sharkdp/fd/README.md

 X11/xinit/xserverrc
 ```

+The regular expression syntax used is that of the [rust regex library](https://docs.rs/regex/1.0.0/regex/#syntax).

 ### Specifying the root directory

 If we want to search a specific directory, it can be given as a second argument to *fd*: